 - integration of registered land holding information with other property records via the UPRN, so, for example, if the property is subject to a lease under which rent is due, the lease document is now linked to the Estates Management data and the Finance data

-- ease and increased speed of access to legal documents relating to Council's land ownership
+- ease and increased speed of access to legal documents relating to the Council's land ownership

 - documents available from the desktop to all Service Areas of the Council who need it; the need to retain more than one paper copy in more than one building has been removed